-In this article we are going to talk about a few different things.
-We are going to talk about what exactly a shower curb is, different sizes, materials that can be used and the purpose of it.
+In this article we are going to talk about what exactly a shower curb is, different sizes, materials that can be used and the purpose of it.
 We are also going to talk about the benefits of having a shower curb and installation and the materials used for that.
 We will also be covering pre-formed vs. building your own and comparing the pro and cons of those topics.
 These topics will be broken down into their own categories so that it is easy to follow along.
 Let's get started.

 - What Is It?

 It comes in a wide variety of sizes and shapes - the choice is yours.
 The TruCurb comes in four standard sizes.
 34 inches, 48 inches, 60 inches and 72 inches in length.
 All of the TruCurbs are roughly 5 inches thick and 6 inches in height.
 Since the TruCurb is made of a high-density, lightweight, expanded polystyrene, it is easily trimmed to fit the rough opening size of a unique showering area.
 Most US codes require that a barrier be two inches above the existing drain in your wet area.
 While this code is not valid for all United States locations, it is valid in most.
 With that being the case your barrier could be very low so long as with the slope of your wet area it sits higher than the drain.
 While the TruCurb tray comes pre-formed and in only one shape, there are many barrier tiles you can achieve since the material is easily trimmed.
 It come in many different sizes and thicknesses.
 You can have an ultra-low profile barrier that may only be one inch in height.
 These types are often used when someone wants a walk-in wet area but is unable to achieve a complete curbless bathroom due to floor restrictions.